Improving the Quality of Care

 - Attract exceptional students from North Carolina and around the world to become physical therapists with MS expertise,

 - Create an innovative and cutting edge curriculum,

 - Improve the quality of care for individuals with MS, and

-It is our wish to make the UNC PT/MS scholarship become self sustaining so that it is a permanent addition to the physical therapy curriculum.
+It is our wish to make this scholarship self sustaining so that it is a permanent addition to the physical therapy curriculum.
 We hope you will consider helping us to identify individuals who might be interested in making a lasting investment in improving the care for individuals with MS.